developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/pb3x/battery/index.md

 --&gt;

 &lt;!-- &lt;META HTTP-Equiv="Battery" Content="Visibility:[Value]"&gt; --&gt;      &lt;!-- Sets whether or not the battery indicator is shown --&gt;
 &lt;!-- &lt;META HTTP-Equiv="Battery" Content="Left:[Value]"&gt; --&gt;      &lt;!-- Sets the horizontal position of the battery indicator in pixels.
-If it is negative the then indicator will be moved off screen --&gt;
+If it is negative then indicator will be moved off screen --&gt;
 &lt;!-- &lt;META HTTP-Equiv="Battery" Content="Top:[Value]"&gt; --&gt;      &lt;!-- Sets the vertical position of the battery indicator in pixels. if value is negative then indicator will be moved off screen --&gt;
 &lt;!-- &lt;META HTTP-Equiv="Battery" Content="IconPosition:[Value]"&gt; --&gt;      &lt;!-- Sets the position of indicator icon with respect to Graph position.
 "Iconposition" and "Graphposition" combination must be a valid combination e.g both cannot be left. --&gt;
 &lt;!-- &lt;META HTTP-Equiv="Battery" Content="GraphPosition:[Value]"&gt; --&gt;      &lt;!-- Sets the direction towards which level bars will grow e.g if value is Left then level bars grow from right to left.
 "Iconposition" and "Graphposition" combination must be a valid combination e.g both cannot be left. --&gt;